 Do manufacturers offer 10-year warranties?

 As you can see, on average, mattresses last about 10 years.
 Do manufacturers have 10-year warranties?
 Simply put, yes, they do.
 The vast majority of mid-price and luxurious mattresses on the market have a long-term limited warranty.
-The good news is even the cheapest mattresses you can find in online stores or in local mattress stores (at least the vast majority of them) also have limited 10-year warranty.
+The good news is even the cheapest mattresses you can find in online stores or in local mattress stores (at least the vast majority of them) also have a limited 10-year warranty.

-In both cases, no matter what the price is, it warrants against the defects in workmanship, as well as in material, and doesn’t cover transportation, modifications, improper use, etc. Some companies offer 5-year, 15-year, or even 20-year warranty, but 10-year one is still the most common option on the market.
+In both cases, no matter what the price is, it warrants against the defects in workmanship, as well as in material, and doesn’t cover transportation, modifications, improper use, etc. Some companies offer 5-year, 15-year, or even 20-year warranty, but a 10-year one is still the most common option on the market.